 Gareth’s commercial experience has included negotiation, mediations, employment disputes and various forms of corporate financing.
 He has widespread experience in dealing with particularly acrimonious commercial disputes and is highly regarded for his ability to bring a level-headed perspective to negotiations and resolve disputes on highly favourable terms to his clients.

 His clients range from individuals and small businesses to larger international and domestic financial institutions and insurers, including FTSE 100, Fortune 500 and UK, EU and US startup companies, family offices as well as liquidators and administrators.

 Gareth is a Hardwicke Entrance and Walter Wigglesworth Scholar of Lincoln’s Inn.

-Gareth also devotes time to various charitable matters and sits as trustee on International non-profit organisations and foundations.
+Gareth has, over many years, also devoted time to various charitable matters and sits as trustee on International non-profit organisations and foundations.

 Gareth has broad experience of and takes instructions in England and Wales